dotnet/orleans/Step-by-step-Tutorials/Minimal-Orleans-Application.md

 ## Creating our Grain Interface

-In GrainInterfaces Create an interface IHello.cs
+In GrainInterfaces create an interface IHello.cs

 ``` csharp